Sandro Botticelli: Madonnas, and tondos

 Botticelli's Virgins are always beautiful, in the same idealized way as his mythological figures, and often richly dressed in contemporary style.
 Although Savonarola's main strictures were against secular art, he also complained of the paintings in Florentine churches that "You have made the Virgin appear dressed as a whore", which may have had an effect on Botticelli's style.
 They are often accompanied by equally beautiful angels, or an infant Saint John the Baptist (the patron saint of Florence).
 Some feature flowers, and none the detailed landscape backgrounds that other artists were developing.
 Many exist in several versions of varying quality, often with the elements other than the Virgin and Child different.
 Many of these were produced by Botticelli or, especially, his workshop, and others apparently by unconnected artists.
 When interest in Botticelli revived in the 19th century, it was initially largely in his Madonnas, which then began to be forged on a considerable scale.

 In the Magnificat Madonna in the Uffizi (118 cm or 46.5 inches across, c.
-1483), Mary is writing down the Magnificat, a speech from the Gospel of Luke where it is spoken by Mary upon the occasion of her Visitation to her cousin Elizabeth, some months before the birth of Jesus.
+1483), Mary is writing down the Magnificat, a speech from the Gospel of Luke spoken by Mary upon the occasion of her Visitation to her cousin Elizabeth, some months before the birth of Jesus.
 She holds the baby Jesus, and is surrounded by wingless angels impossible to distinguish from fashionably dressed Florentine youths.

 Botticelli's Madonna and Child with Angels Carrying Candlesticks (1485/1490) was destroyed during World War II.
 It was stored in the Friedrichshain flak tower in Berlin for safe keeping, but in May 1945, the tower was set on fire and most of the objects inside were destroyed.
 Also lost were Botticelli's Madonna and Child with Infant Saint John and an Annunciation.